thiippal/abulafia/examples/README.md

   instructions: instructions/detect_text_instructions.html
 ```

-Next, we configure a pool within the project to which the tasks will be uploaded.
+Next, we configure a pool within the project to which the assignments will be uploaded.
 This configuration is provided under the key `pool`.

-To begin with, we use the `estimated_time_per_suite` to estimate the time spent for completing each task suite (a group of one or more tasks) in seconds.
-This will allow 𝚊𝚋𝚞𝚕𝚊𝚏𝚒𝚊 to estimate whether the payment for the task is fair.
+To begin with, we use the `estimated_time_per_suite` to estimate the time spent for completing each task suite (a group of one or more assignments) in seconds.
+This will allow 𝚊𝚋𝚞𝚕𝚊𝚏𝚒𝚊 to estimate whether the payment for the work is fair.

 Next, under the key `setup`, we provide a `private_name` for the pool, together with essential information.
 The key/value pairs `reward_per_assignment`, `assignment_max_duration_seconds` and `auto_accept_solutions` define the amount of money paid for each task suite, the maximum amount of time allowed for completing a task suite in seconds and whether the task suites submitted by workers should be accepted automatically.